dedis/odyssey/README.md

 [1] [Calypso - Auditable Sharing of Private Data over Blockchains](https://eprint.iacr.org/2018/209)
 [2] [OmniLedger: A Secure, Scale-Out, Decentralized Ledger via Sharding](https://eprint.iacr.org/2017/406)

-This repo holds all the components necessary to run the Odyssey projects.
+This repo holds all the components necessary to run the Odyssey project.
 You will find 3 components:

 - **Data Scientist Manager**, user application that delivers requested datasets